Plains GP Holdings L.P. (PAGP) Shares Up Despite Recent Market Volatility

 PAGP’s Market Performance

-The stock of Plains GP Holdings L.P.
-(PAGP) has seen a 3.11% increase in the past week, with a -6.90% drop in the past month, and a 3.77% gain in the past quarter.
-The volatility ratio for the week is 3.24%, and the volatility levels for the past 30 days are at 3.05% for PAGP.
-The simple moving average for the last 20 days is -0.60% for PAGP stock, with a simple moving average of 6.09% for the last 200 days.
+PAGP’s stock has seen a 8.47% increase for the week, with a -3.09% drop in the past month and a 9.69% gain in the past quarter.
+The volatility ratio for the week is 1.98%, and the volatility levels for the past 30 days are at 2.93% for Plains GP Holdings L.P.
+The simple moving average for the last 20 days is 5.88% for PAGP stock, with a simple moving average of 11.58% for the last 200 days.

 Analysts’ Opinion of PAGP